Skip to content

 @rozie-ui/dialogall six✅ native top layer✅ nativenative ::backdropr-model:open

-These libraries are good — on its home framework each is a reasonable pick, and Rozie does not claim to out-feature Radix's composable parts, Base UI's primitive suite, or the CDK's overlay-positioning toolkit.
-The wedge is consistency, coverage, and the native-<dialog> foundation: there is no modal component that spans all six frameworks with the same API (Radix is React-only; its model has a separate Vue port in Reka UI, formerly Radix Vue, and a React successor in Base UI from ex-Radix engineers — separate packages with separate APIs), and almost none of the incumbents use the platform's top layer — they portal/teleport into <body> and re-build the focus trap and scrim in JavaScript.
-Rozie gives all six the same idiomatic <Dialog> from one definition, sitting on the native element.
+On its home framework each of these is a solid pick, and Rozie does not claim to out-feature Radix's composable parts, Base UI's primitive suite, or the CDK's overlay-positioning toolkit.
+The case for Rozie is consistency, coverage, and the native-<dialog> foundation: there is no modal component that spans every framework with the same API (Radix is React-only; its model has a separate Vue port in Reka UI, formerly Radix Vue, and a React successor in Base UI from ex-Radix engineers; separate packages with separate APIs), and almost none of the incumbents use the platform's top layer; they portal/teleport into <body> and re-build the focus trap and scrim in JavaScript.
+Rozie gives them all the same <Dialog>, sitting on the native element.

 Top layer vs. portal: the design choice